-One more topic to cover is managing compliance across your Microsoft cloud environment.
+One more topic to cover is managing compliance across your Microsoft cloud Enterprise environment.
 Read more about tenant-level license compliance and technical realization hints.

 When I talk to other tech people about Microsoft technologies, licensing is often a part where it's get confusing. - Well to be honest, it is. - however there is a way to get a general knowledge and impression about how these services are licensed.
 And a complex license model isn't always just pain.
 Microsoft gives a bunch of license types that hold most important features for a certain product range.
 This summary is what I personally use: (don't be shocked if you see this the first time)

 Source: Aaron Dinnage (also take a look to the original PDF document to use the embedded links that lead to more information)

 Enterprise License suites